One Day in Venice: Best Itinerary, Map, Tips & Guide

 Basilica di Santa Maria della Salute

-The basilica, known simply as Salute, is a Roman Catholic Church commissioned by the city as a prayer and as a thank you to the Virgin Mother of God for saving the city of Venice from the terrible plague of 1630.
-The first stone was laid on 1st April 1631 and it was consecrated in 1687.
+The basilica, known simply as Salute, is a Roman Catholic Church commissioned by the city as a prayer and a thank you to the Virgin Mother of God for saving the city of Venice from the terrible plague of 1630.
+The first stone was laid on 1st April 1631 and consecrated in 1687.

-The basilica faces the entrance of the Grand Canal and the amazing double dome has characterized the skyline of the San Marco Basin in Venice for more than three hundred years.
+The basilica faces the entrance of the Grand Canal, and the amazing double dome has characterized the skyline of the San Marco Basin in Venice for more than three hundred years.

 An image of the Basilica di Santa Maria della Salute, in Venice taken at sunset